 Many other disorders, such as Eating Disorders, Panic Disorder, and Developmental Disorders (autism, for example), can have social anxiety as a component and must be differentiated from Social Anxiety Disorder.
 Outwardly disfiguring medical conditions can also cause self-seclusion and can appear like social anxiety.
-However, the difference is that the embarrassment in social anxiety is far greater than would be expected.
+However, the difference is that the embarrassment in social anxiety is far greater than you would expect.

-Use of stimulants, such as amphetamines and cocaine, can cause social anxiety and paranoia both during immediate intoxication and as long-term effects, which can be mistaken for new-onset social anxiety.
-Some people with social anxiety only suffer from performance anxiety, where the only situations that cause anxiety are those involving speaking, presenting, or performing in front of an audience.
+Use of stimulants can cause social anxiety and paranoia both during immediate intoxication and as long-term effects.
+People can mistake these for new-onset social anxiety.
+Some people with social anxiety only suffer from performance anxiety.
+For them, the only situations that cause anxiety are those involving speaking, presenting, or performing in front of an audience.
 These people do not have symptoms in other social situations and tend to be less severely impacted by the disorder.

 Treating Social Anxiety Disorder